 This transformation is occurring at different speeds in different nations.
-In the UK, for example, the BBC is already starting to program for its iPlayer app as well as its linear channels, under-lining the large and growing viewership on iPlayer.
+In the UK, for example, the BBC is already for its iPlayer app as well as its linear channels, under-lining the large and growing viewership on iPlayer.
 In most countries, the conversion to 4k video will be led by Internet video because Internet services can efficiently serve just the homes with 4k televisions, while linear will have to convert entire markets channel by channel.

 For most existing networks, this economic transition to Internet TV will occur through TV Everywhere.
 If a consumer continues to subscribe to linear TV from a multi-channel video program distributor (MVPD), he/she will get a password to use the Internet apps for the networks to which he/she subscribes on linear TV.
 The more networks successfully keep their prime-time programming behind this authentication wall, the less “cord cutting” will occur.
 The same consumer who today finds it worthwhile to pay for a linear TV package will likely pay for a “linear plus apps” package.